p8952/ruby-tinderbox/README.md

 # [Ruby Stats](http://ruby-stats.p8952.info/)

-Web interface and build server built on top of the above script.
+Web interface and build server built on top of the above mentioned scripts.

 Maintains a database of the build results of all Ruby related packages.